fiorillo/tregex-semantic-tagger/README.txt

 Included in this package are the following directories:

-  modality-tagger: the actual system, including all the patterns
+  modality-patterns: all the patterns and templates that the system uses
   data: a sample corpus for testing
   script: some useful scripts
   tools: stanford parser and tregex
-  doc: documentation (currently empty)
+  doc: documentation
-  tmp: any temp files created by the scripts
+  tmp: any temp files created by the scripts (also a good place to stick test files)
+  attic: old, unused files, or files that I don't know what to do with

-I. MODALITY-TAGGER AND PATTERNS
+I. MODALITY-PATTERNS

-In the modality-tagger directory, there is an older version of tregex.
-The patterns will not work with that version.
-I will reorganize this soon.
-All of the patterns are in the modality-patterns directory.
-The important directories in there are idiosyncratic, generalized-templates, and instantiated-templates.

 The files in idiosyncratic are all preprocessing patterns that run before the other patterns.
-A description of them can be found in modality-tagger/modality-patterns/attic-misc/README.txt.
+A description of them can be found in doc/attic-misc/README.txt.
 Some of the information there is a little out of date, and I will update it in the future.

 The files in generalized-templates generate the patterns in the instantiated-templates directory.
-The script modality-tagger/modality-patterns/rebuild_instantiated_templates.sh should be run after any changes are made to the templates.
+The script script/rebuild_instantiated_templates.sh should be run after any changes are made to the templates.
 This will populate instantiated-templates with new versions of the patterns, based on the lexicon.
-I should probably move the rebuild script to the script directory.

-The lexicon is in modality-tagger/final-modality-morph-variants.txt.
+The lexicon is in final-modality-morph-variants.txt (which is in the root directory now, but should probably be moved elsewhere).

-Information about the generalized templates and examples can be found in modality-tagger/modality-patterns/attic-misc.
+Information about the generalized templates and examples can be found in doc/attic-misc.

 II.
 SCRIPTS

-There are two ways to use the system: tag.sh and parse-and-tag.sh.
-To tag a file that has already been parsed, use:
+There are a few ways to use the system.

+1. tag.sh: to tag a file that has already been parsed, use:

 $ script/tag.sh parsed-input.txt > tagged-output.txt

-To parse and then tag an unparsed text file, do:
+2. parse-and-tag.sh: to parse and then tag an unparsed text file, do:

 $ script/parse-and-tag.sh input.txt > tagged-output.txt

-For quick testing of a single pattern (from the instantiated-templates dir),
+3. test-template.sh: for quick testing of a single pattern (from the instantiated-templates dir), use:
-use:

 $ script/test-pattern.sh [name-of-pattern-w/o-extension] "example sentence"